 Whether you are visiting or moving to New Orleans you are probably already familiar with the more popular attractions, such as The National WWI Museum, Jackson Square, Preservation Hall, and the Audubon Zoo.
-However, this city has more things to do than most realize.
-After you have seen the main attractions and hung out in the French Quarter until you have had your fill of jazz, gumbo, and bread pudding, then you will be ready to explore some of the more unique opportunities.
+However, there are more things to do in New Orleans than most realize.
+After you have seen the main attractions and hung out in the French Quarter until you have had your fill of jazz and bread pudding, then you will be ready to explore some of the unique opportunities.
 Below are just a few of the many things you have to look forward to.

-- Haunted Ghost Tour -With so much history here, it is no surprise that there are many people who believe ghosts haunt the French Quarter.
-There are ghost tours available not only through the French Quarter, but through the cemetery as well.
+With so much history here, it is no surprise that there are many people who believe ghosts haunt the French Quarter.
+There are ghost tours available not only through the French Quarter but through the cemetery as well.
 There are also voodoo tours that delve into the world of the most feared and misunderstood religion.
 There are even vampire tours because everyone knows that those with cold blood like to linger in New Orleans.

-- Tour the Bayou – Most people who visit or even live in the area avoid the bayou.
+Most people who visit or even live in the area avoid the bayou.
 This is unfortunate because it is the swamp that brings such mystery to the state.
-It is absolutely not recommended to tour alone whether by boat of foot, but there are a few trusted tour guides available.
+It is absolutely not recommended to tour alone whether by boat or by foot, but there are a few trusted tour guides available.
 There is nothing quite like going out on a pontoon or airboat and seeing alligators, former habitations, and graveyards.
 You will learn a lot from the tour guide and walk away with a deeper appreciation for the city.
 There are a ton of areas to be explored, so don’t stop with just one tour; they all have something unique to offer.

-- Visit the Churches – You don’t have to be a religious person to appreciate the unparalleled beauty of some of the churches in New Orleans.
+You don’t have to be a religious person to appreciate the unparalleled beauty of some of the churches in New Orleans.
 Old St. Patrick’s Church is a National Historic Landmark that will take your breath away.
 It was built by Irish immigrants in 1840 and still chimes real bells before daily mass.
 A couple others to add to your list include Immaculate Conception Church and Cathedral-Basilica of St. Louis King of France, which happens to be the oldest Catholic cathedral still in use in the United States.
-There are also an abundance of synagogues and mosques to marvel at as well.
+There is also an abundance of synagogues and mosques to marvel at as well.